 Pruning Apple Trees

-Fruit trees need to be pruned every year, usually during the dormant period when there are no leaves on the trees.
+For Fruit trees to be more productive, best to prune them every year, usually during the dormant period when there are no leaves on the trees.
 Apple trees are the most common fruit trees home gardeners choose to grow.
 Pruning is necessary in order to open up the tree canopy to sunlight and air circulation and promote fruit production and a healthy plant.
 Follow these tips to pruning your apple tree so you can reap a bountiful harvest year after year.

 The Ideal Time to Prune Apple Trees

-Apple trees should be pruned in late winter, but you can prune into the spring and summer if you must.
+Apple trees are best pruned in winter, but you can prune into the spring and summer if you must.
 Avoid pruning in the autumn since this stimulates new growth at the same time the tree should be getting ready for winter.
 The new growth may not have a chance to harden off before cold temperatures and frost hit, which may lead to cold damage on the tree.

 Pruning Tools